 Similes within Virgil’s Aeneid

-Within Virgil’s Aeneid, which details the journey of Aeneas, the mythical original founder of Rome, utilizes a multitude of similes when describing various character’s actions.
+Virgil’s Aeneid, which details the journey of Aeneas, the mythical original founder of Rome, utilizes a multitude of similes when describing various character’s actions.
 These similes serve the purpose of either expanding on the purpose of the events that take place or aiding in images in the reader’s mind during key moments within the poem.
 While these similes may appear at first glance to be rather long-winded, the amount of expression and imagery that is conjured by Virgil through them are vital to understanding the motives and meanings behind the characters being described, as well as instilling a reverence for Roman ideals.

 Similes appear as early as the first 200 lines of the poem, when Neptune’s anger at Eurus and Zephyr comes to a boiling point as they try to sink Aeneas and his men.
 As Neptune strides across the sea, calming the roiling waves, he is compared to a righteous man in a riot: